Run sample app

 to copy the Environment ID to your clipboard.

 The Multi-site sample project represents a fictional healthcare company with three distinct brands: Ficto Imaging, Ficto Healthtech, and Ficto Surgical.
 Each brand has its own website and content, represented by a collection in Kontent.ai.
-In theenv.local file, set NEXT_PUBLIC_KONTENT_COLLECTION_CODENAME to the codename of the brand you want the app to display: ficto_imaging, ficto_surgical, or ficto_healthtech.
+In theenv.local file, set NEXT_PUBLIC_KONTENT_COLLECTION_CODENAME to the codename of the brand you want the app to display: ficto_imaging, ficto_healthtech, or ficto_surgical.Enable content preview

 .